Garrett hears economic development report

 Garrett’s city-wide spring cleanup will be Saturday, May 7 at Washler’s transfer station at 1686 Forrest Park Drive from 7-11:30 a.m.

-A $10 each fee will be charged for electronics, such as monitors, laptops, printers and copiers.
+A fee of $10 each will be charged for electronics, such as monitors, laptops, printers and copiers.
 There is a $5 fee per tire, which must be off rims.
 Cash or credit will be accepted.

 Items not accepted include chemicals, hazardous or medical waste, liquids such as paint and gasoline, pesticides, aerosol cans, appliances containing Freon, gas or propane tanks, fire extinguishers, explosives, fireworks, bricks and concrete, concrete blocks, bags of dirt limbs or leaves.
 Contractors will not be accepted.
 Residents can drop off accepted items at the site at any time at no charge.